vborees/vborees.github.io/_posts/2015-12-15-Find-amount-of-greater-elements-in-the-array.md

 ![Sorting 1]({{ site.baseurl }}/images/2015-12-15/sorting1.png).

-So, we need only to modify some existing sorting algorithm in order to store the required information.
+So, we need only to modify some existing sorting algorithm witn O(nlogn) complexity in order to store the required information.
 We'll take the merge algorithm, because it is very easy to implement and modify for this problem.

 Below is the easy merge sort implementation in C#: